 Minor in Math Education

 The Mathematics Education minor is an opportunity for undergraduate students across the University to explore an interest in the teaching and learning of mathematics.
 The minor offers courses in mathematics education policy and content as well as opportunities to work with students in grades K–12.
 Students completing the minor will develop an understanding of the issues impacting mathematics education as well as specialized knowledge focused on the teaching of mathematics.
 The minor does not prepare students for licensure as a mathematics teacher.
+A selection of these courses satisfy BU Hub requirements.

 Requirements for the Minor